 Blessed Bernadette Ephraim is passionate about volunteering.
-The first European Solidarity Corps participant to undertake a placement in Northern Ireland, she is currently spending 12 months in Belfast, supporting daily activities in an organisation, spreading the word about the power of volunteering and helping in events (including a high-profile golf tournament).
+The first European Solidarity Corps participant to undertake a placement in Northern Ireland, she spent 12 months in Belfast, supporting daily activities in an organisation, spreading the word about the power of volunteering and helping in events (including a high-profile golf tournament).

 Blessed (wearing a green t-shirt) is experiencing the voluntary sector from a different perspective

 When Blessed started looking for European Solidarity Corps placements, her focus was on the project itself rather than the destination.
 At the time, she was a communications manager in an organisation that works with immigrants.
 It was her colleague, in charge of volunteering opportunities, who asked her: “Why don’t you try?”

 Then, she found an opportunity with Volunteer Now, the lead organisation for promoting and supporting volunteering across Northern Ireland, in a placement coordinated by Bryson Charitable Group.
 Feeling that it matched her skillset, she applied for it, and got the chance to experience the voluntary sector from a different perspective, learning about other aspects of volunteering that were completely new to her.

 “Volunteering is part of my life, I’ve volunteered since I was a child.
 It’s in my DNA,” says the 26-year-old from San Vito al Torre, near Udine, in Italy.

 During her time on placement, Blessed’s highlight was helping to support the 148th Open at the Royal Portrush Golf Club, held in Northern Ireland in July 2019.
 The Open is considered one of the most prestigious golf tournaments in the world.